 Making a career transition is not for the feint-hearted and requires a lot of emotional support.
 Identify your fears and find good friends who are prepared to give you honest, non-judgmental feedback.
 You will probably find out who your true friends during this time.
 Most importantly, commit to your career transition – this is one of the most critical factors in your success, the battle for your economic independence.

 In this economic downturn, there is a rising trend in flexible working.
 Benefits for employers include improved productivity, reduced costs, higher staff retention, and increased skill-sharing.
 On your journey towards a mid-life career change, consider speaking to your employer regarding reduced working hours, phased retirement, project assignments, job-sharing, flexitime and working from home.
 Labour costs are a huge burden for most employers, who are looking at new ways in which to manage costs in a competitive, technologically-driven economy.
 In the long term, a longer working life will impact well on the economy as older people will be less reliant on the State as they will have saved enough for retirement and can support themselves in later life.

-There are going to be major shockwaves when the marketplace feels the loss of retiring baby boomers.
 The loss of knowledge, talent, experience, energy and skills is huge when a valuable employee retires.
-Employers could be scrambling to come up with innovative ways in which to entice their older workers to stay on.
+Employers will soon be coming up with innovative ways in which to entice their older workers to stay on.
 It is a known fact that the older generation make great mentors, have an outstanding work ethic and have the relevant wisdom, skills and knowledge.

 However, we do need to make room for the next generation.
 So you may like to consider volunteering in your organisation as a mentor.
 The transfer of knowledge from a senior to a member of the younger generation offers countless benefits to the organisation as well as to the mentee.
 Cross-generational mentoring is also valuable – we can all learn so much when it comes to technology from our younger colleagues.